As a Burlington local, I know all the best places to go and things to see and do. Luckily, I'm willing to share that information with you!

 Dogs are allowed on this trail as long as they are leashed.
 This trail is hiked year-round.

 There are multiple parking options for those interested in hiking Mt.
 Mansfield.
-The Long Trail Parking Lot on Route 108 will get you closet to the summit.
-There is also parking available in Underhill State Park however, there is a $4 charge per person to enter this park.
+The Long Trail Parking Lot on Route 108 will get you closest to the summit.
+There is also parking available in Underhill State Park; however, there is a $4 charge per person to enter this park.

 Dogs on leashes are permitted on this hiking trail.

-Named after the 16th president of the United States, Mt Abraham is 4,017 feet in elevation.
+Named after the 16th president of the United States, Mt.
+Abraham is 4,017 feet in elevation.
 The length of the hike is 5.6 miles.
-A unique feature to hiking this mountain is that it is home to a plane crash site.
+A unique feature of hiking this mountain is that it is home to a plane crash site.
 You can still find remnants of the 1973 plane crash not too far from the summit on the north side of the mountain.